-The Eastern North Pacific Southern Resident stock is a trans-boundary stock including killer whales in inland Washington and southern British Columbia waters.
+The Eastern North Pacific Southern Resident stock is a transboundary stock including killer whales in inland Washington and southern British Columbia waters.
 Photo-identification of individual whales through the years has resulted in a substantial understanding of this stock's structure, behaviors, and movements.
 In 1993, the three pods comprising this stock totaled 96 killer whales (Ford et al. 1994).
-The population increased to 99 whales in 1995, then declined to the current population of 84 whales in 1999 (Fig. 2; Ford et al. 2000).
+The population increased to 99 whales in 1995, then declined to the current population of 80 whales in 2002 (Fig. 2; Ford et al. 2000; Center for Whale Research, unpubl. data).
+The 2001 and 2002 counts include a whale born in 1999 (L-98) that was listed as missing during the annual census in May and June 2001 but was subsequently discovered alone in an inlet off the west coast of Vancouver Island (J. Ford, pers. comm.).
+As of December 2003, L-98 has remained separate from L pod, and it remains unclear whether it will rejoin L pod in the future.
+For now, it will be included in the current population size.
+However, one new calf observed in the fall of 2002 will not be a part of the official census until seen in May/June 2003 (Center for Whale Research, unpubl. data).